-Our tenth interview features Nebraska Senator Ben Sasse.
+Our eleventh interview features Nebraska Senator Ben Sasse.
 We discuss his background, his recently published book, thoughts on conservative ideology, pressing issues facing the country, and the recently passed tax reform bill.

 Our eighth interview features Justice Mims, the hundredth justice of the Virginia Supreme Court.
 We discuss his background, judicial philosophy, and the Virginia State Constitution.

 Our seventh interview features Ed Gillespie, who is the Republican nominee for Virginia Governor.
 We discuss the state of the Republican Party, redistricting, youth voter turnout, and his ads on MS-13.